A248/LibertyBans/README.md

 This program is still in development.
 It is not yet production-ready.

+**For Server Owners**

+Download the [latest release](https://github.com/A248/ArimBans/releases) and drop into your */plugins* folder.

+**For Developers**

+See [the wiki](https://github.com/A248/ArimBans/wiki) for API documentation and examples.

 **Credits**

 Huge thanks to DevLeoko for inspiration to make ArimBans in the first place.
-Also thanks the countless members on the Spigot community forums whose answers were the constant subject of my google searches.
+Also, a big thanks to the countless members on the Spigot forums and StackOverflow whose answers were the constant subject of my google searches.

 **License**